mnopqr1/tinyraytracer.ts/log.md

 * 17:19 - can't get refractions to work.
 There was a TODO in the ray sphere intersection that broke it but even after I fixed that it isn't working (in fact "fixing" that intersection code broke the reflections!). going to look at c++ reference code.

 * 18:11 - finally, refractions are working!!!
 I decided to go for a major refactoring of the code following the C++ reference code.
 In particular I cleaned up the code for intersections considerable, I bet the bug was there.

-* 23:07 Worked on step 9 in the evening.
+* 23:07 - Worked on step 9 in the evening.
 It was working but I noticed that *no* shadows are rendered anymore since my step 8 refactoring.
 Will have to look at that another time.

+## 3 June, Paris
+* 22:34 - Not on a train, but in Paris, pairing with some RC'ers, got frustrated with absence of shadows for an hour, walked through and explained all the code, and then realized in the last minute that **light rays are emitted from the object, not from the light source**, and for whatever reason, when I switched that around, shadows were working!
+I feel both victorious and stupid.